This post is sponsored by my favorite homeschool convention, Great Homeschool Conventions. This post also contains an affiliate link.

 You can download both right here when you sign up for the GHC mailing list.

-This LEGO unit study is written to the student and each day includes four components:
+This LEGO unit study is written to the student as an independent study and each day includes four components:

-I hope your student enjoys this as much as Elijah did!
+I hope your student enjoys a week of LEGO Learning as much as Elijah did.